webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

     - customizable **dashboard** to **monitor** usage and cost. breakdown by period, account, resource, or tags.
 - **Resource Group Tag Editor**
   - managing and organizing resources based on tags. centralized **reporting of tagged components** **across** multiple services and **Regions**.
+- **Rekognition**
+  - analyzing images and videos.
 - **Textract (Amazon)**
   - <https://docs.aws.amazon.com/managedservices/latest/userguide/textract.html>
   - machine learning (ML) service that automatically extracts text, handwriting, layout elements, and data from scanned documents.
+- **Transcribe (Amazon)**
+  - speech-to-text service. handle **multiple speakers** and can generate transcript files in real-time or asynchronously.
+These transcript files can be stored in Amazon S3 for long-term storage.
+- **Translate (Amazon)**
+  - translating text from one language to another.

 ## Network